Code-Institute-Submissions/how-do-you-do/README.md

 As potential teacher who wants to teach English online, I want to know terms and conditions of the company I would teach in.
-I want to find this information easily.
+I want to find this information easily on any device.

 As I land on landing page of how-do-you-do.com I have option of viewing the website in other languages, by clicking on the language name in the right top corner.If I was visiting on mobile device, I would see country flags instead.

 Right on the top of the page I see hero image with animated text saying : "There are many reasons for learning English.
-Only you know yours." which is changing it's translation to different languages, which I cool find and interesting.
+Only you know yours." which is changing it's translation to different languages, which I find cool and interesting.

 On the navigation bar, in the right hand corner, I would see word Teacher? or translated version of it, If I was visiting on mobile device, I would see graduation cap icon with question mark next to it.
 That makes me click it.